 Please note this is the Safety Plan for Hoku Integrated Healthcare only.
 As Langford Massage Therapy shares the same reception area, we have discussed this in detail and information in the document reflects this.
 The Plan will adapt according to any new information or guidelines provided by the CTCMA, BCCDC (PHO), and WorkSafe should it become available.

 - Social distancing is to be followed in the reception area.
 As distance of 6 feet is to be maintained, a maximum of 3 people are allowed in this area.
 It should be noted that up to 2 people are most likely to be in this area.
 Chairs have been removed and signage posted to facilitate this.

 - Acupuncture patients are asked to wait in their cars until called in.
 Social distancing in the treatment area is maintained during intake except for tongue and pulse diagnosis.
 Social distancing is not possible during the treatment.

 - Patients are asked to arrive alone unless they require assistance.

 - If practitioner or patient reports symptoms in office, they are asked to immediately go home and self monitor and self isolate (if symptoms are mild).
 They will be advised to report moderate symptoms to the BC Health Authority (call 8-1-1) and their primary healthcare provider; patients and practitioners who report symptoms elsewhere are asked to communicate this with their respective practitioner/patient in a timely manner as well.
 If symptoms are severe, (wheezing, shortness of breath) they are to seek medical attention immediately by calling 911.

-- Patients who have symptoms of COVID-19 (fever, chills, cough, shortness of breath, sore throat and painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, and/or fatigue or loss of appetite) or who have had these symptoms in the last 14 days, who have travelled outside of Canada in the last 14 days, who have been in close contact with someone with symptoms/diagnosis of COVID-19, or who have been told to self isolate by the BC Health Authority are asked to not attend their appointment.
+- Patients who have symptoms of COVID-19 (fever, chills, cough, shortness of breath, sore throat and painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, and/or fatigue or loss of appetite) or who have had these symptoms in the last 14 days, who have travelled outside of Vancouver Island in the last 14 days, who have been in close contact with someone with symptoms/diagnosis of COVID-19, or who have been told to self isolate by the BC Health Authority are asked to not attend their appointment.